dominicprice/endplay/README.md

 ### Using `pip`

-*endplay* can be installed using pip with `python3 -m pip install endplay`.
+*endplay* can be installed on some systems from PyPI using pip with `python3 -m pip install endplay`.

+If it isn't built for your operating system, or version of Python (both at the moment very likely, as I have only built binaries for the two operating systems I use), then you can also ask pip to build it from this repo by running `python3 -m pip install git+https://gitlab.com/dominicprice/endplay.git`.
+Note that this will require you to have a C++ compiler on your system.

 ### From source